PLPAcademy/day-3-assignment-254-hub/README.md

 C) By opening the Python installer again
 D) By checking the Programs and Features in Control Panel Answer;
-) By running python --version
+A By running python --version

 What command is used to install pip on macOS and Linux?